anastasiia-ria/neighbor/README.md

 Code: beepBoop(1);
 Expected Output: 0, 'Beep!'

-Test: "It should return "Boop!" if the number 2 is inputted"
+Test: "It should return an array [0, 'Beep!', 'Boop!'] if the number 2 is inputted"
 Code: beepBoop(2);
-Expected Output: "Boop!"
+Expected Output: 0, 'Beep!', 'Boop!'

 Test: "It should return "Won't you be my neighbor?" if the number 3 is inputted"
 Code: beepBoop(3);